 We will start as we always do, by recognising our own name.

-To make this a little trickier you might want to write some more name cards that look similar to their own names.
+You might want to make this a little trickier by writing some more name cards that look similar to their own names.

 This will ensure that they are looking at their whole name rather than just selected letters.

 Next, I would like you to recap the letter sounds video.
 See if you can join in with the words and the actions.

 I would like you to collect two sets of objects suitable to get messy.
 We are going to bury these objects in a tray of sand/soil/flour (or anything similar that you have).